-ABAQUS input data consists of the following files:
+ABAQUS FIL input data consists of the one file with a .fil extension:

 - Geometry/Results file (required).
 This file (the ABAQUS .fil file) contains both the geometry and any requested results.
 It can be either ASCII or binary. - EnSight5 Measured/Particle Files (optional).
 The measured .res file references the measured geometry and variable files.